Website Accessibility and Standards for Government Websites

 Expert designers and developers know that following the best practices equals success.
 Whether you are building a house, developing a community, or creating a website for your government organization, knowing the best practices in your field will eliminate time wasted on figuring out what works.
 Of course, if you have years to spend on trial and error strategies, go for it.
 Although we prefer to reserve this strategy for the development of new techniques.
 So instead of reinventing the wheel, we allow best practice techniques to keep the successful wheels spinning.

 At the top of the list of when to follow best practices is following when it’s the law.
 Did you know that in Louisiana, it’s illegal to send a pizza order to a friend without them knowing?
 Of course, if you were planning on sending that pizza from Domino’s, who is currently involved in a website accessibility lawsuit, you may have been unsuccessful anyway.
 Hopefully, Domino’s will accept the need for an accessible website sooner rather than later.
 We may not know every law in existence, but we do know that the law requires government organizations to provide an accessible website and comply with website accessibility standards.

 In 1988, Congress amended the Rehabilitation Act of 1973.
 The amendment requires federal agencies to make their electronic communication accessible to people with disabilities.
 This applies when a government organization develops, procures, maintains, or uses electronic and information technology.
-The access given to disabled employees and members of the public must be comparable to the access available to others.
+The access given to employees with a disability employees and members of the public must be comparable to the access available to others.
 Our Web Accessibility Standards & Laws article explains more about the various accessibility laws in the U.S., including the Americans with Disabilities Act.

 Why is website accessibility important to government websites?